-The Council is currently carrying out a Playing Pitch Strategy which will be completed in mid-2013.
-The Playing Pitch Strategy will update the evidence base in terms of deficits in sports provision and set out detailed outdoor sports needs throughout the district
+The Council has carried out a Playing Pitch Strategy which updates the evidence base in terms of deficits in sports provision and sets out detailed and site specific action plan for investment priorities throughout the district.

 In terms of indoor sports facilities, the sub area has a wide range of privately, publicly and voluntarily run sports facilities; however the supply of these sports facilities is below national averages and a number of public sports facilities and swimming pools are no longer fit for purpose with facilities operating at or approaching 100% capacity.